-Singing while playing guitar, piano or any other instrument is no easy feat.
+Singing while playing guitar is no easy feat.
 In fact, some of the most talented players can start making mistakes when singing is involved.

 You might have spent your music career looking at your instrument, either for confidence or out of habit.
 Because of this, taking your eye off it can result in missed notes or stumbling over words if you’re not practiced at playing and singing together.

 Being able to sing while playing can be an extremely useful skill to master.
 It can add more depth to your band’s performance, make socializing with friends more fun and improve your playing.
 So how can you do it?

 It might sound obvious or a piece of advice Yoda would give, but unless you are comfortable with the instrument you play, you are complicating things by starting to sing.
 If getting through a song on your guitar is difficult enough without singing, you are probably better off finding a tutor or taking online lessons to improve your skillset before starting to sing.

 Being comfortable playing the guitar doesn’t necessarily mean you need to be a master of your instrument.
 You just need to be aware of the most essential skills, like being able to play the chords of your chosen song without thinking too much.
 If you do play an elaborate solo during a song, you’re not going to be singing anyway, so you shouldn’t need to worry about this.

 Indeed, singing while playing a musical instrument like the guitar can be useful when you are practicing notes, chords and the like, but you should definitely learn the basics of both separately before you take it all a step further.

 Don’t Be Too Ambitious When Singing And Playing Guitar

 If you are new to singing, don’t start with the most challenging songs.
 While you might be able to play Wuthering Heights very well, singing this particular song won’t be a walk in the park.